 One of the most appealing features of DeFi is the chance to make passive income.
 From liquidity pools to lending protocols – users have thousands of options at their fingertips for growing their existing crypto with just a little knowledge and some patience.

-If you like the sound of this passive income, keep reading, because it just got even better: the Ledger staking validator has arrived!
+If you like the sound of this passive income, keep reading.
+It just got even better: as the Ledger staking validator has arrived!
 Let’s take a look at the newest addition to Ledger Live, and how it helps you grow your crypto from the security of your own wallet, and without breaking a sweat.

 Let’s get into it!

 If you’re new to the space, or maybe it’s your first time staking, let’s start with a quick summary of its main points.

 Networks that allow staking operate using a “proof-of-stake” consensus mechanism.
 What does that mean?
 It means their network is kept turning by validators who process new transactions, make sure they’re accurate and add them to the blockchain.

 It’s called “proof-of-stake” because in order to become a validator node.
 Each one needs to “stake” a significant amount of the network’s native coins, locking them up in the network.
 This incentivizes the validators to keep the network secure and process transaction blocks properly.
 In exchange for doing this, they get a reward from the network.

 As we mentioned, validator nodes must have staked a large sum into whichever blockchain they are working on – and this can be prohibitive.
 On the Ethereum network, for example, the stalking threshold is the equivalent of 111,000 USD at the time of writing.
 This means that for most of us, becoming a validator node – and earning that sweet, sweet passive income from our inactive crypto – simply isn’t an option.